We can only hope they don’t.

 The school is a single room concrete block building up in the hills behind Santa Ana in Costa Rica.
 It’s poorly lit and cheaply furnished in the Costa Rican style.
 I spend four hours a week there teaching a few of the locals how to speak English.
 My students range in age from 14 to 64.
-A small core of about half a dozen are my most dedicated, another half a dozen drift in . . . → Read More: Nurturing Cultural Intercourse and English Language Dignity
+A small core of about half a dozen are my most dedicated, another half a dozen drift in and . . . → Read More: Nurturing Cultural Intercourse and English Language Dignity

 When we moved to Costa Rica a year and a half ago, the prison-like façades that faced the streets of San Jose appalled us.
 Steel security bars and razor tape are everywhere.
 We were delighted that our first house was safe enough in the middle of a large coffee plantation that it needed neither bars nor wire.
 The five big, not-that-friendly dogs and attentive longtime employees provided reliable security.

 A move across the valley to a suburb closer to the city gave us a new perspective on security.
-With a small . . . → Read More: Security Aesthetics
+With a small and . . . → Read More: Security Aesthetics